Jeeva381-P/Linux-Practice/README.md

-# Linux-Practice : Repo Contains hands on POC's of Linux Tools
+# Linux-Practice : Repo Contains hands on works POC's of Linux Tools